phreeza/manuscript_axon_potentials/doc/manuscript.md

 Action potentials were initiated in the axons by temporarily activating a special conductivity at the time of spike initiation in the first node of Ranvier of the axon.
-The soma was not modeled explicitly.
+The soma and axon initial segment was not modeled explicitly.

 In the simplified axon geometries used in [@fig:simpletree], the branching pattern was fixed by hand as described in the caption, with the exception of